 With the average price of a new car coming in somewhere above $32,000, consumers know that they’ll be making a significant financial outlay in a bid to acquire cars loaded with the latest technologies.
 These technologies include Bluetooth connectivity, adaptive cruise control, and backup cameras.

 Fortunately, a number of late-model used cars include these same features, enabling consumers to find cars that are more affordable.
-In a press release, Edmunds recently identified the top technologies of our time and when they became prevalent.
 We’ll explore this further by offering examples of used cars that come with these features.

 Adaptive Cruise Control